pflynn157/tiny-lang/Readme.md

 ### License

 This program is licensed under the BSD-3 License.
-The language spec is in the Public Domain.